-Sukhbaatar Square and the Government Palace
+Sukhbaatar Square and the Government Palace in Ulaanbaatar

 Sukhbaatar Square, located in central Ulaanbaatar, commemorates General D. Sukhbaatar.
 Discover its historical landmarks, monuments, and surrounding attractions in this cultural and political hub.

-Sukhbaatar Square
+Sukhbaatar Square in Ulaanbaatar

 Sukhbaatar Square is located at the center of Ulaanbaatar, the capital of Mongolia.
 The square is named after General D. Sukhbaatar.
 In 1921, it was called "Indriin Square."
 However, in 1923, following the death of D. Sukhbaatar, one of the leaders of the Mongolian People's Revolution, the square was renamed in his honor.
 In 1946, a statue of General Sukhbaatar on horseback was erected in the center of the square, designed by sculptor S. Choimbol.
 The statue is 4 meters high and, including its base, stands at a total height of 12 meters.
 It depicts General Sukhbaatar on horseback, standing on elevated ground, with his arm raised as if addressing the people.
 The statue is surrounded by 14 lion sculptures connected by 208 iron chains, symbolizing the idea that "Mongolia is inviolable."